stormblog/sircmpwn.github.io/_posts/2017-10-26-Fuck-you-nvidia.md

 an ass-backwards way of thinking. *Nvidia* needs to support Sway.
 There are Linux kernel APIs that we (and other Wayland compositors) use to get the job done.
-Among these are KMS, DRM, and GBM - respectively Kernel Mode Setting, Display Resource Management, and Generic Buffer Management.
+Among these are KMS, DRM, and GBM - respectively Kernel Mode Setting, Direct Rendering Manager, and Generic Buffer Management.
 Every GPU vendor but Nvidia supports these APIs.
 Intel and AMD support them with mainlined[^1], open source drivers.
 For AMD this was notably done by replacing their proprietary driver with a new, open source one, which has been developed in